 This year’s George Town Literary Festival was a culture-fest of all my favourite loves – food, coffee, shopping, hot debate and some powerful poetry.
-By the end of my trip, I left Penang feeling energised and ready to pen my own moody poetry.
+By the end of my trip, I left Penang feeling energised and ready to pen my own moody lyrics.
 But hold on a minute… perhaps you are surprised to learn that I am now a poetry enthusiast?
 If you had asked me a year ago I may have said “poetry is for sentimental suckers”.
 Well, it is a woman’s prerogative to change her mind.

 Where and When in George Town